udaykrizzz19/My-Portfolio/README.md

 ### **Environment Variables**

-For the contact form to work, you must set up your own **EmailJS** account.
+For the contact form to work, you must set up your own **EmailJS** account for this.

 1. Create a `.env.local` file in the project's root directory.
 2. Add your EmailJS credentials as follows: